jeanc18rlos/dental-vip-cms/src/pages/en/specialties/sedation-and-general-anesthesia.md

         recommend waiting, at least; one hour before leaving the facilities.</p>\n"
     - question: What postoperative care should I have?
-      answer: "<p>Basically postpone for 24 hours any activity that requires mental coordination, balance or equilibrium, such as: driving, operating heavy machinery, making complex calculations or any other function that demands psychomotor precision.</p>\n"
+      answer: "<p>Basically postpone for 24 hours any activity that requires mental coordination, balance or equilibrium; such as: driving, operating heavy machinery, making complex calculations or any other function that demands psychomotor precision.</p>\n"
     - question: Later, is it necessary to keep some kind of rest?